Cynthia is a frugal living enthusiast. She makes money while shopping and is passionate about increasing income for her family.

 Years ago, I used a few websites to earn points to turn into cash for purchases.
-I found these to be labor-some and a huge pain for minimal pay off.
+I found these to be labor-some and a huge pain for minimal payoff.
 I would have to choose specific items and create a list based on the points they offered for different products and brands.
-Then after shopping I had to come home and scan the receipt alone with the product barcode.
-The entire venture often took hours of my time and I was lucky if I could manage an extra $20 a month.
-Plus, I found more and more often I was buying stuff I did not need, just to get extra points.
-In the end it likely was costing me more than I was earning.
+Then after shopping, I had to come home and scan the receipt along with the product barcode.
+The entire venture often took hours of my time, and I was lucky if I could manage an extra $20 a month.
+Plus, I found more and more often that I was buying stuff I did not need just to get extra points.
+In the end, it likely was costing me more than I was earning.

-Fetch Rewards is one I started using recently and I regret not coming across it sooner.
+Fetch Rewards is one I started using recently, and I regret not coming across it sooner.
 You have several ways to earn points to cash out towards gift cards.
-Fetch Rewards offers tons of gift cards to choose from including Visa and Master-card.
-Visa or Master-card are as good as cash these days and accepted at many online retailers too.
+Fetch Rewards offers tons of gift cards to choose from, including Visa and Mastercard.
+Visa or Mastercard are as good as cash these days and are accepted at many online retailers too.

 How to Earn Points with Fetch Rewards

 - Refer a friend